 When dal turns golden brown, add finely chopped onions, saute until they turn transparent.

-Then add the finely shredded cabbage.
+Then add the finely shredded cabbage and chilli powder.

 After cabbage is slightly cooked, add the drumstick leaves.